Health and Travel Alerts Learn More Left arrow

 Sheep

-Estancia Olga Teresa is a farm that has been family owned since the 1920s.
+One of the best things to do in Punta Arenas is to visit Estancia Olga Teresa, a farm that has been family owned since the 1920s.
 The present generation has opened it to visitors for a unique experience.

 Sheep herding and sheep shearing demonstrations help you understand the skills involved in the “huaso” way of life.
 A huaso is the Chilean equivalent of the better-known Argentine gaucho, or cowboy.